 In the aftermath, every available home and building in Gettysburg became a hospital, and every available man trudged out into the fields to clean up the bloody mess.

 The first burial party was sent out on July 4: the 87th anniversary of America’s independence from Britain.
 But there were no fireworks — only the horrific destruction of war.

 Gettysburg alone killed more men in action than the entirety of the American Revolution.
 The townspeople were drowning in death.

 An anonymous New Jersey soldier described it:

 Men dug shallow, mass graves, toppling bodies into them one-after-another.
-There were no last rites, no eulogies, no prayers.
-The grave diggers worked as quickly and efficiently as possible, burying thousands within the first twelve days.
+There were no last rites, no eulogies, and no prayers.
+The grave diggers worked quickly and efficiently, burying thousands within the first twelve days.
 But rain undid much of their work, washing away the shallow burial sites and exposing the corpses to the elements again.

 Pennsylvania Governor Andrew Curtin was appalled by the scene.

 Over the next few months, he worked to establish the country’s first national cemetery on Cemetery Hill, where the bodies of union soldiers were re-interned and given a proper burial.

 The confederate soldiers wouldn’t be exhumed and re-buried until a decade later.
 Even then, the country was still divided.
 Their bodies were transported to Richmond, Raleigh, Savannah, and Charleston.

 By November 19, 1863, Curtin was ready to dedicate the Soldiers’ National Cemetery.
 He invited President Abraham Lincoln to deliver “a few appropriate remarks” following Edward Everett’s keynote speech.